qlik-oss/core-website/docs/documentation/services/qix-engine.md

   will not use any memory if it is not used for a beneficial purpose and it also employs compression algorithms to minimize memory consumption.
-* Working set High / Max memory usage: This setting is the point above which QIX Engine cannot allocate any memory.
+* Working set High / Max memory usage: This setting is the point above which the QIX Engine cannot allocate any memory.
 Obviously, Working set Low / Min memory usage must be lower than Working set High / Max memory usage and leave enough room for handling of transients (that is, the amount of RAM temporarily allocated while the QIX Engine purges cached